 - Vocal groups can be held face-to-face, provided all singers wear special masks and remain spaced at a distance of at least 6’ apart.
+Additional distance between individuals is encouraged.

 - Vocal groups should meet outdoors, when possible, and should continue to wear special masks and remain spaced at a distance of at least 6’ apart.